Jai Balwantrai Mistry - Medicine & Healthcare, Physiotherapy in Ghana

 After finishing my placement, I started my one month of traveling.
 The worst thing was saying goodbye to my host family, as well as the Koforidua staff.
 It got too emotional for me and I ended up in tears.

 My dad came to Ghana for one week so I traveled with him.
 We started in Accra, seeing Kwame Nkrumah Memorial Park which was interesting, as well as Independence Square.
 We then traveled to Cape Coast to see the two castles.
 It was very educational and I was very shocked to hear how the slaves were treated and the living conditions they had, which was quite bad.
 I enjoyed spending time in Kumasi, where I got to see the King’s Palace.

 Once my dad left, I spent the remainder of my time with my Ghanaian friend.
 I got to experience a Ghanaian a wedding, seeing how smart everyone is dressed up.
 I also taught for a week and this was a new experience for me.
 I was shocked to see this use of the cane and felt bad for the kids that got hit.

 My last days in Ghana

 The final part of my traveling was the long journey to see the Northern part of Ghana.
 The journey was unpleasant, too long and the roads were very bad.
-I went to Paga to see the crocodile ponds, where I got to touch and sit down on a crocodile.
+I went to Paga to see the crocodile ponds.
 I made my way to Mole National Park, the largest wildlife sanctuary in Ghana in which I saw elephants, antelopes and warthogs.